eea/eea.docker.esbootstrap/docs/Details.md

   "autocomplete": {"type": "string", "analyzer": "autocomplete"}
  ```

-	In this fields we will copy the real fields what we want to be included in the autocomplete & suggestions functionality.
-Be careful, if too many data are added in these fields, autocomplete may be slow.
+In these fields we will copy the real fields that we want to be included in the autocomplete & suggestions functionality.

+> **Attention:** autocomplete may be slow if too much data is configured like adding a field with too much text or adding too many fields.

 In the configuration for the fields you want to be used, add:

 ```
 {
 	"my_field_name": {